What is a Working Holiday Visa?

 What do you need to prepare for the working holiday visa application?

-All you need to apply is your passport, a Visa or MasterCard to pay for the visa application fee of NZ$165, and about 45 minutes of your time to fill out the application form.
+All you need to apply is your passport, a Visa or MasterCard to pay for the visa application fee of NZ$245, and about 45 minutes of your time to fill out the application form.
+Check out New Zealand Working Holiday Visa Application: The Complete Walkthrough to see how to apply online.

 In some cases, like applying for the 23-month visa if you are from the UK or Canada, you will need to have a medical certificate and chest x-ray.
 However, this is more likely to be asked via email after you have made your application.